isabella232/OfficeDocs-O365ServiceDescriptions-pr.fr-FR/Office365-ServiceDescriptions/exchange-online-service-description/clients-and-mobile-devices.md

 Pour plus d'informations, consultez la rubrique [BlackBerry](../office-365-platform-service-description/blackberry.md).

 > [!NOTE]
-> Si vous utilisez Office 365 géré par 21Vianet en Chine, BlackBerry Business Cloud Services n'est pas disponible, mais vous pouvez utiliser des appareils Exchange ActiveSync ou un produit Research in Motion (RIM, la solution de messagerie sans fil pour BlackBerry) pour exécuter Blackberry Enterprise Server (initialisation).
+> If you are using Office 365 operated by 21Vianet in China, BlackBerry Business Cloud Services is not available.
+However, you can use Exchange ActiveSync devices or an offering from Research in Motion (RIM, the BlackBerry wireless email solution) to run Blackberry Enterprise Server (BES).

 ## <a name="feature-availability"></a>Disponibilité des fonctionnalités